 The Government Information (Public Access) Act 2009 (the GIPA Act) requires that Council maintain a publicly available register of contracts to which it is a party and which has, or is likely to have, a value of $150,000 or more.
-The current Council register can be found here.
+The current Council Contracts Register can be found in the link below.

 The contracts that must be reported include:

 - Projects e.g. construction, infrastructure or property development

 Contracts of employment do not need to be reported.
 The GIPA Act identifies three classes of contracts that must be reported.
 The information to be reported varies with each class of contract.

 Class 1 includes any contracts that Council is a party to and that has, or is likely to have, a value of $150,000 or more.
 Most contracts entered into by Council following the usual tendering process will be Class 1 contracts.

 Class 2 contracts are those where;

 - there has not been a tender process